irina-wang/Draw2Code/README.md

   - **Please take down any parts you are confused about and submit it in the survey**
   - You are welcomed and ask any questions you have in a breakout room with Irina
+  - **Special Note **:
-  - *** Special Note *** Right now it's only a prototype so certain features aren't working
+    - Right now it's only a prototype so certain features aren't working
-   1. Step 2 : You can't use the orange Trigger cards other than the ["play"](https://github.com/hyejinim/draw2code/blob/master/assets/cards/Trigger_Play.png) trigger card
+      - Step 2 -  You can't use the orange Trigger cards other than the ["play"](https://github.com/hyejinim/draw2code/blob/master/assets/cards/Trigger_Play.png) trigger card
-   2. Step 3 - You can't reorganize the cards or "throw" the cards that you don't need
+      - Step 3 - You can't reorganize the cards or "throw" the cards that you don't need
-   3. Step 4 - You can't interact with the program, and please bear with the laggy animation T_T
+      - Step 4 - You can't interact with the program, and please bear with the laggy animation T_T

 - Program a simple animation - 30 mins